EduardoZepeda/coffee-bytes-hugo/content/posts/seo/guia-de-seo-tecnico-para-desarrolladores-web/index.en.md

 It is quite rare to find modern websites that do not use HTTPS, especially when it is the hosting platforms that are responsible for configuring the servers automatically.
 In any case, make sure that your website uses HTTPS instead of just HTTP, as search engines favor secure connections.

 And that's all for now, I will be adding more information to the article if I consider it pertinent as the days go by.

+### How to stay relevant in SEO in the AI era?

+The above leaves me wondering whether what's valid today will be valid tomorrow.
+Perhaps websites that present more subjective aspects, opinions, and experiences will be more valuable SEO-wise in the future than information collections.

+I've also noticed that most websites that create landing pages and simple stuff, [like lovable, vercel 0, Bolt]({{< ref path="/posts/artificial-intelligence/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.md" lang="en" >}}), etc. leave aside most of the SEO related aspects.

+I also think transactional websites may forget about the first steps of the sales funnel (since AI can take care of that) and focus on the transaction.

+I'm under the impression that text content will lose value because it will become a commodity created by AI (bad for me), but interactive or video websites may benefit from internet traffic.

+Keep in mind that these are just some ideas; no one knows what will really happen.

+I just hope that whatever happens is good for the future of the web.